MicrosoftLearning/AI-102-AIEngineer/Instructions/23-search-skills.md

     az login --output none
     ```

-8. When prompted, open `https://microsoft.com/devicelogin`, enter the provided code, and sign into your Azure subscription.
+8. When prompted, sign into your Azure subscription.
 Then return to Visual Studio Code and wait for the sign-in process to complete.
 9. Run the following command to list Azure locations.

     ```